Hong Kong leader rejects barrister nominee to sensitive judges panel, appoints another | Law-Order

 The work of the nine-member commission is secret and it is a crime to reveal its deliberations or attempt to interfere with them.
 The commission is headed by the city's top judge, Chief Justice Andrew Cheung, but the Chief Executive must approve appointments to it and its recommendations - powers that date back to the British colonial era but have until now not been used to reject nominees, lawyers and scholars have told Reuters.

 "Nothing like this has happened before," said one senior lawyer familiar with the commission's operations.
 "The Chief Executive is using powers, even if lawful, in a way that we've not seen...the reason for Sarony being rejected should be fully explained.
 The commission's work is vital to the future strength of Hong Kong's judiciary."
-Lam, Sarony and Cheung did not immediately respond to Reuters' requests for comment.
+Lam and Sarony did not respond to Reuters' requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)